I know, “Living in Paris”, right? How could this possibly go wrong? It’s Paris!

 We’re not just talking about a working vacation; we’re talking about living in Paris as digital nomads / remote workers, so we have to know where to work.

-There are relatively few cafés that are cool with digital nomads in Paris.
+There are relatively few cafés that are cool with laptops in Paris.
 Cafés in Paris are very social places.
 People don’t even use their phones!
 Occasional cafés are OK with laptops in off-hours and off-days but they’re the exception.

-But there’s one really great thing about living and working as a digital nomad in Paris: libraries.
+But there’s one really great thing about living and working in Paris: libraries.

 The libraries are beautiful, massive, well-equipped, silent, and cheap.
 Many of them are free, actually.
 Some of them have a tiny membership fee of 15 euros a year or thereabouts.
 In exchange for that, you can sit in the beautiful cavernous area, use a study desk with outlets, and use the Wi-Fi.
 It’s frankly amazing.